 - Master Wu’s Green Dragon Tincture recipe (can be consumed right away)

-- Cold extract cannabis tincture in the freezer (takes a few months to brew)
+- Cold extract cannabis tincture in the freezer (takes a few months to extract)

 - Quick extract method (not recommended)

-We’ll show you how to make a weed tincture safely (remember that high proof alcohol vapors are very flammable).
-You’ll also learn how to determine the potency of THC content of your marijuana tincture, how much you should take, and how to incorporate your marijuana extract into alcoholic drinks and edibles recipes.
+It’s important that you take precautions to make your weed or kief tincture safely (remember that high proof alcohol vapors are very flammable).
+It’s also important to know how to determine the potency of THC tinctures, how much you should take, and how to incorporate your marijuana extract into alcoholic drinks and edibles recipes.

-We’ll also show you how to adjust these tincture recipes for different forms of cannabis including dried buds, kief, hash, dry ice hash, and weed concentrates such as rosin, butane hash oil (BHO), honey oil, dabs, etc.
+Each of the recipes below can be adjusted for different forms of marijuana including dried buds, kief, bubble hash, and weed concentrates such as rosin, butane hash oil (BHO), honey oil, dabs, shatter, etc.

 Master Wu’s Green Dragon tincture recipe